 The Title IX Coordinator or Section 504 Coordinator or other appropriate College administrator will ensure that steps are taken to address and resolve any instance where an investigation and subsequent review (by either the Honor Board or the DDRC) concluded discrimination or harassment occurred.
-Resolution outcomes include actions to remediate the instance of discrimination or harassment and, where needed, actions to prevent future recurrence and to correct discriminatory effects on the Complainant and others.
+Resolution outcomes include actions to remediate the instance of discrimination or harassment and, where needed, actions to prevent future recurrence and to correct discriminatory effects on the Reporting Party and others.

 Remedial actions include, but are not limited to:

 - College Warning (Except in cases of Sexual Assault/Violence)

 - Other steps to address the impact of harassment or discrimination on the Reporting Party, any witnesses and the College community

 The Washington College Discrimination Dispute Resolution Committee (DDRC) is used when the subject of a formal written complaint is an employee or third party.
 The DDRC will consist of faculty and staff, trained to review matters involving discrimination and harassment.
 A hearing panel will consist of three members of the DDRC and is facilitated by the Director of Human Resources (or designee) for complaints against staff members or Provost (or designee) for complaints against faculty.
 Hearings where there is a staff Responding Party will include two staff members and one faculty member on the hearing panel.
 Within 15 days after the hearing, the panel will issue a written decision that includes a review of the information relevant to the case and sanctions assigned if it is found to be “more likely than not” that the subject of the Complaint violated College policy.
 The DDRC will continue to function whenever the College is open even if classes are not in session.